foleyatwork/YUI3-ResponsiveVids.js/README.md

 _Note:_ This will be the quickest way to add your own custom vendor as well as test your player's compatibility with ResponsiveVids.

 ## Ignore With Class
 Have a video you want ResponsiveVids to ignore?
-You can slap a class of `ResponsiveVidsignore` on your object or container and your video will be displayed as it is defined.
+You can slap a class of `responsivevidsignore` on your object or container and your video will be displayed as it is defined.

 If you'd like to add a custom block to ignore ResponsiveVids, use the `ignore` option.